Fri 19 May, 2023 Litigation

 How Do You Sue the NYPD?

-This guide discusses the steps you should take to sue the NYPD if your rights were violated.
+This guide discusses how to sue the NYPD if your rights were violated.

-Do I Have a Claim Against the NYPD?
+Do I Have a Winning Claim to Sue the NYPD?

-The first step is to determine whether you have a claim against the NYPD that could be successful in court.
+The first step is to determine whether you have a winning claim against the NYPD.

 First, do you think you were falsely arrested without probable cause?

-Second, do you think the police used unreasonable force against you?
+Second, do you think the police used excessive force against you?

 If your answer to either of those questions is yes, then you should contact an NYC police misconduct lawyer for a consultation.
 A lawyer can fully evaluate your situation to determine all legal claims that you may have against the NYPD.

-To be sure, the answers to those two questions can be complicated.
+To be clear, the legal answers to those two questions can be complicated.
 For instance, if you were arrested based on false accusations of domestic violence, the police may still have had probable cause to arrest you based on the (false) accusations of the complainant.
-In that situation, even though you didn’t do anything wrong, neither did the police when they relied on the accusations of the complainant to arrest you.
-An experienced lawyer can evaluate your situation to determine the likelihood of success if you sue the NYPD.
+In that situation, even though you didn’t do anything wrong, neither did the police.
+The police reasonably relied on the accusations of the complainant to arrest you.
+An experienced lawyer can review your case to determine your chance of success if you sue the NYPD.

 If you think you may have a claim against the NYPD, then you should select which law firm you want to represent you for your lawsuit.

+The best lawyers to sue the NYPD are those who have experience handling cases involving the NYPD.
 You should find a law firm that routinely handles police misconduct cases because such firms will be able to better assess whether you may be successful if you sue the police.
+At Cody Warner, P.C., criminal law and police misconduct is our focus.

 Your relationship with your lawyer is critical because your lawyer will give you candid advice as your case plays out, such as whether to accept a settlement offer or instead push forward to trial.
 Consequently, you should speak with the lawyer you are interested in hiring and make sure that you feel good about the lawyer representing you.

-Many NYPD misconduct lawyers will take cases on a contingency basis.
+Most NYC misconduct lawyers–including Cody Warner, P.C.–take cases on a contingency basis.
 What that means is that you will have no out-of-pocket legal fees.
 The lawyer will simply take a percentage of the winnings if your lawsuit is successful.

 If you sue the NYPD, you can expect your case to go through several stages, including notice of claim, pleadings, discovery, settlement negotiations, and trial.